seeq12/seeq-connector-sdk-csharp/README.md

 1. Once VS is finished loading, right click on the `Seeq.Link.SDK.Debugging.Agent` project in *Solution Explorer* and select *Set as Startup Project*.
-2. In the solution configuration dropdown, select 'Debug'. **This step is required to ensure the necessary files are built for debugging.**
+1. In the solution configuration dropdown, select 'Debug'. **This step is required to ensure the necessary files are built for debugging.**
-3. Select *Build* > *Build Solution* from the main menu.
+1. Select *Build* > *Build Solution* from the main menu.
-4. Wait for building to finish.
+1. Wait for building to finish.
-5. Confirm that no compile errors occurred.
+1. Confirm that no compile errors occurred.
-6. Open the `EntryPoint.cs` file in the `Seeq.Link.SDK.Debugging.Agent` project.
+1. Open the `EntryPoint.cs` file in the `Seeq.Link.SDK.Debugging.Agent` project.
-7. If you have configured Seeq to use a different location for the data folder than the default, update the snippet on line 26 with the proper path. **This step is required to ensure that your agent can find the SSL keys to communicate with Seeq Server.**
+1. Modify the URL on the line `config.SeeqUrl = new Uri("https://yourserver.seeq.host");` to match your Seeq server
+1. Modify the `agent_api_key` in `Seeq.Link.SDK.Debugging.Agent\data\keys\agent.key` my replacing the `<your_agent_api_key>`
+   with the key that is located in the top right of your Seeq Administration page
-8. Set a breakpoint (*Debug* > *Toggle Breakpoint*) on the first line of the `Main()` function.
+1. Set a breakpoint (*Debug* > *Toggle Breakpoint*) on the first line of the `Main()` function.
-9. Select *Debug* > *Start Debugging* to launch the debugger.
+1. Select *Debug* > *Start Debugging* to launch the debugger.
-10. You should hit the breakpoint you set. **This verifies that VS built your project correctly and can launch it in its debugger.**
+1. You should hit the breakpoint you set. **This verifies that VS built your project correctly and can launch it in its debugger.**
-11. With execution paused at the breakpoint, open the `MyConnector.cs` file in the `MyCompany.Seeq.Link.Connector.MyConnector` and put a breakpoint on the first line of the `Initialize()` function.
+1. With execution paused at the breakpoint, open the `MyConnector.cs` file in the `MyCompany.Seeq.Link.Connector.MyConnector` and put a breakpoint on the first line of the `Initialize()` function.
     Because the connector is loaded dynamically, this breakpoint may appear broken until it is actually hit.
-12. Click *Debug* > *Continue*.
+1. Click *Debug* > *Continue*.
 You should hit the next breakpoint. **This verifies that the debugging agent can load the template connector correctly.**
-13. Click *Debug* > *Delete All Breakpoints* and then *Debug* > *Continue*.
+1. Click *Debug* > *Delete All Breakpoints* and then *Debug* > *Continue*.
-14. Bring up Seeq Workbench and click on the connections section at the top of the screen.
+1. Bring up Seeq Workbench and click on the connections section at the top of the screen.
 You should see `My Connector Type: My First Connection` in the list of connections, with 5000 items indexed.
-15. In Seeq Workbench's *Data* tab, search for `simulated`.
+1. In Seeq Workbench's *Data* tab, search for `simulated`.
-16. A list of simulated signals should appear in the results.
+1. A list of simulated signals should appear in the results.
 Click on any of the results.
-17. The signal should be added to the *Details* pane and a repeating waveform should be shown in the trend. **This verifies that the template connector is able to index its signals and respond to data queries.**
+1. The signal should be added to the *Details* pane and a repeating waveform should be shown in the trend. **This verifies that the template connector is able to index its signals and respond to data queries.**

 Now you're ready to start development!